 CIAT must remain impartial at all times with both parties.
 The Practice Department is available to guide both parties through the process and assist with any queries, they can be contacted by emailing [email protected].

-Your papers, now known as ‘the case’, will be submitted to the Conduct Committee to determine at a Conduct Review whether the member has a case to answer, in relation to any of the clauses from the Code which have been raised against them.
+Your papers, now known as ‘the case’, will be submitted to the Conduct Committee to determine at a Conduct Review whether the member or affiliate has a case to answer, in relation to any of the clauses from the Code which have been raised against them.

 The flowchart diagram detailing the stages for a complaint can be viewed here.